- Marcus Porcius Cato and Lucius Valerius Flaccus serve as censors;

 There was a fierce debate in the Senate this year about whether or not the two praetors Gaius Calpurnius Piso and Lucius Quinctius would be allowed to take their armies home from Spain.
 This was opposed by the new praetors, who obviously wanted to command a crack army of veterans instead of newly levied and very green troops.
 The new praetors received support from one of the consuls and some of the people’s tribunes, while the other consul and the remaining tribunes supported Calpurnius and Quinctius and their legates.
 The former tribunes threatened to use their right of veto against a Senate decree ordering the armies to be sent home, while the latter threatened to veto any other decision.
 In the end, a sort of compromise was reached.
 Several thousand new recruits were transported to Spain, so that veterans and soldiers who had shown exceptional bravery could return home.

-When Calpurnius and Quinctius themselves returned to Rome later that year, they were both awarded a triumph unanimously.
+When Calpurnius and Quinctius themselves returned to Rome later this year, they were both awarded a triumph unanimously.
 Hispania Ulterior was at peace for the moment.
 Hostilities did continue in neighbouring Hispania Citerior, where Aulus Terentius Varro conquered the city of Corbio (perhaps near modern Sangüesa) in the territory of the Suessetani.
 The inhabitants were subsequently sold as slaves, and that was the end of the unrest in this part of the Roman world.

 By order of the Senate, the consul Lucius Porcius Licinus tactfully asked the candidate to respect the law, but Flaccus – sensing a victory – was clearly not prepared to give in.
 He promised to resign as an aedile if he were elected, but this was not good enough for the consul, who decided to dissolve the popular assembly and consult the Senate again.
 Then a new assembly was called and now the consul simply refused to accept Flaccus as a candidate.
 This led to a heated exchange of arguments, both between the consul and the tribunes that supported Flaccus and between the tribunes themselves.
 In the end, the consul convened the Senate again and a simple solution was chosen: the elections were cancelled, and one of the five remaining praetors would serve as praetor urbanus and praetor peregrinus simultaneously.
+This decision did not in any way harm Flaccus’ political career: he became a war hero who served as consul in 179 BCE and as censor five years later.

 Appius Claudius’ delegation had by now arrived in Greece to check whether King Philippos had evacuated Thessaly and – when they learned about it – to harangue the king about the massacre at Maroneia.
 The envoys then proceeded to Kleitor in the Peloponnesos, where a plenary session of the Achaean League was scheduled to take place.
 Appius Claudius was fierce in his criticism of the Achaeans for their treatment of the Spartans, citing the massacre at Kompasion in 188 BCE as well as the abolition of Sparta’s ancient constitution.
 The Achaean position was, however, fervently defended by Lykortas, the historian Polybius’ father.
 He not only defended the Achaean League’s actions against Sparta, but he also made it clear that he knew perfectly well that in reality, Greek freedom was not a fundamental right, but a Roman favour.
 And this was exactly the reason why Appius was not at all impressed by Lykortas’ words.